The proven two-sided marketplace playbook, based on 10+ years of experience

 - Knowing what kind of platform you need to build

-- Solving the chicken-and-egg problem
+- Solving the chicken-or-egg problem

 - Reaching liquidity